Israel entry requirements for Egypt passport holders

 Frequently asked questions

-No, the visa is not extendable.
-You must leave before your visa expires.
+No, the ETA is not extendable.
+You must leave before the allowed stay period ends (typically up to 90 days per visit).
 Overstaying can lead to fines or a ban.

 Official sources